 To support and facilitate the development of multi-modal transport interchanges at Tallaght Town Centre and Liffey Valley.

-To facilitate the provision of Park and Ride facilities in appropriate locations at transport nodes and along strategic transport corridors in accordance with the NTA's Transport Strategy for the Greater Dublin Area 2016-2035, as updated to 2042.
+To facilitate the provision of Park and Ride facilities in appropriate locations at transport nodes and along strategic transport corridors in accordance with the NTA Strategy.